phmatray/Ducky/docs/general/core-concepts/effects.md

 ## Custom Operators in Effects

-R3dux provides several custom operators to simplify common patterns in effects, such as filtering actions, invoking services, and handling errors.
+Ducky provides several custom operators to simplify common patterns in effects, such as filtering actions, invoking services, and handling errors.

 ### Key Operators